dOpensource/dsiprouter/docs/pbxs_and_endpoints.rst

 .. image:: images//dSIP_dashboard.png
         :align: center

-2) CLick on Inbound DID Mapping.
+2) Click on Inbound DID Mapping.

 .. image:: images//dSIP_IN_DID_Map.png
         :align: center

-3) CLick on the green Import DID button underneath List on Inbound Mappings.
+3) Click on the green Import DID button underneath List on Inbound Mappings.

 .. image:: images//dSIP_IN_Import_DID.png
         :align: center

-4) Click the Browse button and select your file that contains the DID numbers that you wish to use.
+4) Click the Browse button and select the file that contains the DID numbers that you wish to use.
 Then click the green Add button.